Effective communication strategies? Use your data

 So what impacts employee satisfaction at the Mexican production facility?

-Fernando and Dirk quickly realized that production elements have an impact, and changes the employee mood.
+Fernando and Dirk quickly realized that production elements have an impact.
+These change the employee mood.

 “People have red days if a machine isn’t working.
 So sometimes it’s not related to people.
 It’s due to a machine!”

-If you’re in the canteen and are interested in the last mood results, it’s available so all employees and teams can see how they are doing.
+If you’re in the canteen and you’re interested in how team morale has evolved lately, it’s there.
+This way all employees and teams can see how they are doing.

 “I can see that our employees have been talking more about these issues at work.
 Everybody has the opportunity to press.
 So press red if things aren’t good!
 If you don’t, how are we going to improve?”, says Dirk, looking out over the Mexican shop floor.